Guard averaged 2.5 ppg in 19 games

 One of just five NCAA Division I 1st year head coaches to win 20 games, Burt was named a finalist for the 2014 Spalding Maggie Dixon Division I Rookie Coach of the Year award, which honors a WBCA Division I head coach who has led his or her team to a successful season during his or her first year at the helm.

 During his seven years on the Bluff, including six as the program's top assistant coach, Burt helped the Dukes to 143 victories and six WNIT appearances.
-He helped recruit and coach 10 players who earned all-conference honors a total of 17 times, seven 1,000 point scorers and five players who have gone on to play professionally overseas.
-Additionally, he has coached the 2008, 2009 and 2013 Atlantic 10 Defensive Players of the Year.
+He helped recruit and coach 10 players who earned all-conference honors a total of 17 times, seven 1,000 point scorers and the 2008, 2009 (Kristi Little) and 2013 (Jocelyn Floyd) Atlantic 10 Defensive Players of the Year.

 Recognized as one of the country's top recruiters, Burt assembled a 2011 class that was ranked 38th in the nation by ESPN HoopGurlz and 47th by Blue Star Basketball.
 Duquesne's class of 2013 was named the 39th-best in the nation by Blue Star Basketball.